 - Have your puppy in the "sit" position then simply stand in front of him and don't move.
-At this point you need to introduce the word "stay."
+At this point, you need to introduce the word "stay."
 Show puppy the palm of your right hand and say "stay."
-If you have been practicing the varied length sit he should "stay."
+If you have been practising the varied length sit he should "stay."
 If he doesn't and starts to move around, re-seat him and try again.

 - The next step is to stand at his side and get him to sit/stay.
 Take one "step forward" and stop.
-Your puppy may find this a little more difficult as he is unable to see your face and to him it looks like you are leaving him.
-If he stays, turn around to face him, pause, then return to him and praise.
+Your puppy may find this a little more difficult as he is unable to see your face and to him, it looks like you are leaving him.
+If he stays, turn around to face him, pause, then return to him and praise him.
 Gradually increase the distance by taking more steps forward.
-Always turn to face him, pause, return to him and praise before releasing him from the "sit" position.
+Always turn to face him, pause, return to him and praise him before releasing him from the "sit" position.

 All puppies need practice, some take longer than others to learn a new skill.
 One thing you can be sure of is that consistency will soon have your puppy sitting and staying whilst you are able to move a fair distance away from him.